-PROGRAMS OF DISTANCE EDUCATION (Distance Education Expansion Amendments)

-A charter school that wishes to provide distance education (online, virtual, cyber, etc.) courses and/or programs (NRS 388.820-388.874 and NAC 388.800-388.860) must submit a distance education application to the Nevada Department of Education prior to or in conjunction with its amendment request to the SPCSA.
+PROGRAMS OF DISTANCE EDUCATION (Distance Education Expansion Amendments) A charter school that wishes to provide distance education (online, virtual, cyber, etc.) courses and/or programs (NRS 388.820-388.874 and NAC 388.800-388.860) must submit a distance education application to the Nevada Department of Education prior to or in conjunction with its amendment request to the SPCSA.

-1. Describe the system of course credits that the school will use.
+(1) Describe the system of course credits that the school will use.

-A final grade for students will be determined by a 25% value for each of four nine-week grading periods which will total 100%.
-A teacher may administer an assessment at the end of each nine-week grading period and may factor in the score of such exam to the total for the grading period.
-To pass an any course in grades 6-12, a student must have earned a minimum of 10 grade points.
-Five of those grade points must have been earned in the second semester.

-Teacher override can be used as appropriate upon each teachers' discretion.
-However, all students must pass the final exam in their respective course with at least a 70% to be deemed as successfully having passed a course.
+A student's final grade will be determined as follows: 25% value for each of four nine-week grading periods.
+A teacher may administer an assessment at the end of each nine-week grading period.
+In order to pass an annual course in grades 6-12, a student must earn a minimum of 10 grade points, of which a minimum of five must be earned in the second semester.
+Teacher override (either up or down) can be used.
+In addition, all students must pass the final exam in their course with at least a 70%.